LoRA – low rank adaptation of large language models

 Total trainable parameters before: 124,443,648

 We see that it has 124M trainable parameters.
-Now let's freeze them
+Now we are going to freeze them.

 for param in model.parameters():